ultimate-notion/ultimate-notion/docs/features.md

 - moving pages is not possible as a [page’s parent cannot be changed].
 - setting a [reminder] based on date and/or time.
 - modifying the url of file-like block, e.g. `File`, `Image`, etc.
+- creating inline comments to start a new discussion thread.
+- resolving comments or listing unresolved comments.

 If you think those limitations should be fixed, [let the developers of Notion know](mailto:developers@makenotion.com) 😆